Determine which users are either driving conversion and retention or behaving as outliers by using the built in “Find Interesting Segments” feature.

 Interesting Segments in Retention

 View the top and bottom converting segments in your retention report by clicking the Find interesting segments button at the bottom of the retention chart.
-This feature is not currently available for Addiction Retention.
+This feature is not currently available for Frequency Retention.

 Rather than searching through multiple segment breakdowns to find significant data, this feature automatically identifies that data for you.
 Mixpanel combs through your event properties and cohorts, and show you which of those segments retain at a higher or lower rate than average.